Part Six: The Grand Tour

 Mary Bennet 1804-1878

 The Duke did not forget his mistress and daughters.
-She was left a substantial part of his personal holdings, namely his London mansion and the entire estate of Earl’s Court.
+Mrs Bennet was left a substantial part of his personal holdings, namely his London mansion and the entire estate of Earl’s Court.
 To each daughter he bequeathed £10,000, worth over a million pounds today.
-The pretty girls were now heiresses thus it is no surprise that they grew up to be society darlings.
+The pretty girls were now heiresses, thus it is no surprise that they grew up to be society darlings.

-The girls were raised quietly by their mother at the Dower House in the grounds of Goodwood until they were old enough to be presented at court, probably under the supervision of their Lennox aunts, notably Sarah Lennox Napier with whom the two sisters resided when ‘in town’.
-In 1823, he younger sister, Caroline –considered the most favoured of the two– married Sarah’s son, her own first cousin, Henry Edward Napier, bringing the two families even closer.
-The Bennet sisters were regarded as lively, intelligent and very beautiful, at the forefront of fashion, the toast of society.
+The girls were raised quietly by their mother at the Dower House in the grounds of Goodwood until they were old enough to be presented at court, probably under the supervision of their Lennox aunts, particularly Sarah Lennox Napier with whom the two sisters resided when ‘in town’.
+In 1823, the youngest sister, Caroline –considered the most favoured of the two– married Sarah’s own son, her first cousin, Henry Edward Napier, bringing the two families even closer.
+The Bennet sisters were lively, intelligent and very beautiful, at the forefront of fashion, the very toast of London society.

 In 1824, Mary and Caroline met William Light at the studio of the popular portrait painter Miss Charlotte Jones; from then on Mary and William became inseparable.
 As a close friend of her cousins, the Napier men, it was natural that William should often be in Mary’s company and an affection arose between them.
 She was 20, he was 38, but age was not necessarily an obstacle to their relationship at the time.
 She may have been besotted with the dashing older man who had an impressive military record full of adventure and danger, together with the extra frisson of his exotic heritage.
 The pair exchanged passionate letters in which he claimed he was not worthy of her, being without any fortune or prospects, to which Mary dismissively replied that she cared not if they were ‘as poor as church mice, for love would conquer all.’
 Easy for a wealthy heiress to say.
 They were married in London in October 1824 and soon left for an extended honeymoon, a Grand Tour.
 It would be three years before they returned home.